jigx-com/jigx-docs/docs/Administration/Solutions/Solution Details.md

 ## Download Solution

 Before deleting your solution it is good practice to make a backup of the solution.
-Click the *Download Solution* button in the top right-hand corner of the screen, and a zip file will be downloaded to your local machine. &#x20;
+Click the *Download Solution* button in the top right-hand corner of the screen, and a zip file will be downloaded to your local machine.

 The following is **not** included in the downloaded solution zip file:

 - Permissions
 - Credentials
 - Connections
-- Dynamic Data - To backup your Dynamic Data navigate to the [Data](./Data.md) tab in Jigx Management and export the data to a CSV file for each table.&#x20;
+- Dynamic Data - To backup your Dynamic Data navigate to the [Data](./Data.md) tab in Jigx Management and export the data to a CSV file for each table.

 ## Advanced actions